dhrubo55/personal-blog/content/posts/day-57-understand-and-compare-use-case-of-random-threadlocalrandom-and-securerandom.md

 ```java
 new SplittableRandom().ints(5, 1, 10).toArray()
 ```
 As you see this class has stream-friendly API.
 Since Java 10 was added SplittableRandom.nextBytes, so you can use it as well.
+Java 17